jancisefcik/wt2k25/cv0/server_install.md

 ```
 The authenticity of host '147.175.105.XX (147.175.105.XX)' can't be established.
 ED25519 key fingerprint is SHA256:lhGu321iNdaG+aoYfcIXf4qpJCIMkKDj49HTF1oqwic.
-This host key is known by the following other names/addresses:
+The key is not known by any other names.
-    ~/.ssh/known_hosts:36: [hashed name]
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```